coreyramirezgomez/cprint/Readme.md

 		-W: Print White text.
 		-Z: Select a random foreground color for entire text.
 		-z: Rainbow effect.
 Warning: will eat tabs and newlines.
+		-L [logfile]: Output to specified log file with styles.
+		-l [logfile]: Output to specified log file without any styles.
 		-S string: Set the print string.

 ## About Files in this repo ##